Skip to content

 The Crime & Punishment coursework is thoughtfully designed to make your busy teaching schedule easier, while ensuring students remain deeply engaged with history throughout the semester.
 By providing a comprehensive set of ready-made materials, including a textbook filled with primary and secondary sources, engaging discussion questions, and structured homework assignments, the coursework helps streamline your lesson planning.
 The content ties directly into the historical walking tour, offering students meaningful ways to revisit and explore the real historical events and figures they’ve encountered, without the need for you to create new lessons from scratch.

 One standout feature of the coursework is the assignment that guides students to use online archives to research newspaper articles related to a crime featured on the tour.
-They compare how different media outlets reported on the same event, analyzing variations in style, language, and perspective.
+They compare how different media outlets reported on the same event, analysing variations in style, language, and perspective.
 This task not only reinforces historical inquiry but also promotes media literacy, all while requiring minimal prep time on your part.
 With debate topics and structured activities included, you can easily guide students through critical thinking exercises and classroom discussions.
 This coursework package is designed to support you with engaging, high-quality content, so you can focus on what you do best—teaching.

 Stage 5 Elective History